academie-de-espee/marshal-rules-update/handbook.md

             1. All of the paperwork involved in the minor's authorization must be reviewed by the Earl Marshal or designated Deputy Earl Marshal before being processed by the Minister of Lists.
             1. The front half of the helms and masks of sixteen and seventeen year olds who participate in combat activities, either as armored, rapier or equestrian combatants, combat archers or siege engineers, must be clearly marked with three green dots, no less than 1" in diameter, arranged in a triangular formation forming a trefoil.
     1. Weapons and Armor Standards
+        1. Appearance on the List Field.
+All equipment or clothing used by participants on the list field must either have a pre-17th Century appearance or be covered in a manner to present such an appearance.
+            1. The purpose of this law is not to exclude participants from the list, but to encourage the historical appearance of events.
+These rules shall be applied with discretion and good judgment to encourage rather than to discourage.
+            1. Participants who are residents of another kingdom are considered our guests and are exempt from this ruling provided they meet Society minimum standards.
+            1. Newly transplanted subjects of Atlantia are to be granted a four month period of time to come into compliance with these laws.
-        1. All equipment on the field of combat will be inspected for compliance with Kingdom Law section 10.1.4, which requires items to present a period appearance.
-For specifics and examples of this requirement, please refer to the Earl Marshal's Web Site --[ http://marshal.atlantia.sca.org/.](http://marshal.atlantia.sca.org/)
+            1. For specifics and examples of this requirement, please refer to the Earl Marshal’s Web Site – http://marshal.atlantia.sca.org/.
         1. Armored Combat Weapons and Armor Standards
             1. Armor Regulations.
 Atlantia uses the SCA regulations without additions.
             1. Armor Inspections.
 All participants must have their arms and armor inspected by a warranted marshal before participating in combat at each event, practice, or other official activity.